Cypher-Shadowbourne/csb_cipher_lib/README.md

 # csb_cipher_lib

- (also known as the CSB cipher) along with key management using Argon2 for secure password-based key derivation.
+**csb_cipher_lib** is a Python cryptographic library that implements the Shadowbourne cipher (also known as the CSB cipher) along with key management using Argon2 for secure password-based key derivation.
 This library provides a unified interface for multiple encryption modes including:

 - **CSB** – Custom Shadowbourne mode with MAC-based authentication
 - **ECB** – Electronic Code Book mode